Getinnov/Kubernetes_setup/README.md

 # Kubernetes (k3s) setup and reverse https (LE) proxy

-Setting up a server, with kubernetes and automatic ingress https let's encrypt
+Setting up a master node, with K3S, automatic traefik ingress https using let's encrypt Adding node to your cluster
+Changing the maximum number on pods per node Monitoring this cluster

 ### Tested on: